karolll95/cinema-challange/README.md

 All repositories are in memory for simplicity of the solution.
-- At DB level, we'll have a table (room_events) which will store all the needed event information, including type, time range etc. Table will also have domain specific columns like movie_id or unavailability_reason, but thanks to application level modeling, it will be impossible to create an entity in invalid state (e.g. cleaning slot with movie_id)
+- At DB level, we'll have a table (room_events) which will store all the needed event information, including type, time range etc. Table will also have domain specific columns like movie_id or unavailability_reason, but thanks to domain level modeling, it will be impossible to create an entity in invalid state (e.g. cleaning slot with movie_id)
 - I also decided to implement repository per each entity (which should only query for room_events of given type) as we might need some specific actions, along with a RoomEventRepository